MicrosoftDocs/ai-builder/ai-builder-docs/administer-ai-builder.md

 - To delete all AI Builder models from an environment, you must delete each model and then disable the **AI Builder** feature by setting it to **Off**  ensure that users can’t create new models using AI builder.
 You must do this on each environment where AI Builder was turned on.

+For more information about enabling/disabling features in the Power Platform Admin center, see [Manage feature settings](https://docs.microsoft.com/power-platform/admin/settings-features)

 ## Backup and restore

 Dynamics 365 allows protecting your apps data and providing continuous availability of service thanks to its built-in backup and restore capabilities.
 For more information, go to [Backup and restore instances](https://docs.microsoft.com/dynamics365/customer-engagement/admin/backup-restore-instances) in PowerApps docs.

 > [!IMPORTANT]